IISM-Ethereum/Guide/README.md

 ```

 *Note: with js you can access all those functions via web3.js library.
-Thus except for appending web3 in front of each command nothing changes.*
+Thus except for appending "web3.eth." to the beginning of each command nothing changes (e.g. "web3.eth.miner.start()") *

 #####4.3 Compile via Online Solidity Compiler (Recommended)